Possible Bearish Inside Day Candle Pattern Detected for Alexion Pharm (NASDAQ:ALXN) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Alexion Pharm (NASDAQ:ALXN)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Alexion Pharm (NASDAQ:ALXN) based on the price action in the company's shares.
-Today's price range of $103.82 and $106.00 is within yesterday's high and low of the day.
+Yesterday's price range of $103.82 and $106.21 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Alexion Pharm may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Alexion Pharmaceuticals, Inc., a biopharmaceutical company, researches and develops proprietary immunoregulatory compounds for the treatment of autoimmune and cardiovascular diseases.
 The Company develops C5 complement inhibitors and apogens which are two classes of potential therapeutic compounds designed to selectively target specific disease-causing segments of the immune system.